charmplusplus/charm4py/docs/chare-api.rst

 -----

-An application specifies new chare types by defining classes that inherit from ``charmpy.Chare``.
+An application specifies new chare types by defining classes that inherit from ``charm4py.Chare``.
 These classes can have custom attributes and methods.
 In addition, every chare instance has the following properties:

 Attributes